| forums | updates | feedback | sitemap |

 Main Street/Castle

-The WDW versions are both much large.
+The WDW versions are both much larger than the originals in Anaheim.
 This is great for visual effect, but the intimacy of Disneyland's is a plus.
 Main Street at Disneyland still has a unique feel to it with each shop offering a different type of merchandise for the most part (this is starting to disappear, but its sort of still there).
 WDW on the other hand felt like a mall to me after a while.
 Especially with the new enlarged Emporium.

-The first thing you will notice about these three Fantasyland attractions is that the facades @ Disneyland are much more impressive in detail and scale.
+The first thing you will notice about these Fantasyland attractions is that the facades @ Disneyland are much more impressive in detail and scale.
 The WDW versions are very plain and dare I say boring.
-The interiors are very similiar.
+The interiors are very similar.
 Small World is the biggest difference.
-At Disneyland it has an exposed canel, where as at WDW it is level with the sets.
+At Disneyland it has an exposed canal, where as at WDW it is level with the sets.
 The sets also seem more elaborate at Disneyland.
 I would give the edge to Disneyland's versions of the attractions.
+In late 2014 the Walt Disney World version of Peter Pan added a new interactive queue as a first act for Standby Guests.
+WDW offers FastPass+ for both attractions.

 Disneyland's version of the attraction is much better in my opinion.
-The length, two waterfalls, extended caves, and reverse waterfall but it over the top.
+The length, two waterfalls, extended caves, and reverse waterfall to exit put it over the top.
 The queue area and facade are better at WDW, the old fort is impressive, but the ride itself just can't compare.
+The WDW version feels rushed to me where as the Disneyland one takes the time to set up the story and immerse you in the experience.
+In Orlando the finale appears just as I am settling in.

 Jungle Cruise